What Is a Bear Trap in Trading?

 Market Analysis and Indicators

-If a trader is to accurately identify a bear trap, they should ideally combine various technical analysis tools and look for some kind of confirmation of a trend before entering the market.
+If a trader is to attempt to identify a bear trap, they should ideally combine various technical analysis tools and look for some kind of confirmation of a trend before entering the market.

 Instead of entering the market based on one signal, such as price breaking through a historical level of resistance, traders should look to confirm the move to help avoid stumbling into a bear trap.